liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 ##### Domain Configuration

-The steps in this section will focus on:
+The steps in this section focus on:

 -	Setting environment variables
 -	Creating a context for your web application
 -	Modifying the list of classes/JARs to be loaded
 -	Specifying URI encoding

-So, let's get started with our configuration tasks.
+Let's get started with our configuration tasks.

 1. Create a `setenv.bat` (Windows) or `setenv.sh` file (Unix, Linux, Mac OS) in the `$TOMCAT_HOME/bin` directory.
-When you start Tomcat, Catalina will call `setenv.bat` or `setenv.sh`.
+When you start Tomcat, Catalina calls `setenv.bat` or `setenv.sh`.
 Edit the file and populate it with following contents:

 	setenv.bat: